oronymzy/tips/docs/glossry.md

 : A [programming language](https://en.wikipedia.org/wiki/Programming_language) construct or [operator](#operatordef) that tests or defines some kind of [relation](https://en.wikipedia.org/wiki/Relation_(mathematics)) between [two entities](https://en.wikipedia.org/wiki/Binary_function).
 These include numerical [equality](https://en.wikipedia.org/wiki/Equality_(mathematics)) (*e.g.*, [5 = 5]) and [inequality](https://en.wikipedia.org/wiki/Inequality_(mathematics)) (*e.g.*, [4 ≥ 3]).
 Relational operators can be seen as special cases of logical [predicates](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)).[^relationaloperatordef-note1]
 : Hyponym of [operator](#operatordef).

+**running total** {: #runningtotaldef }
+: A [summation](https://en.wikipedia.org/wiki/Summation) of a sequence of numbers which is updated each time a new number is added to the sequence, by adding the value of the new number to the previous running total.
+Another term for it is [partial sum](https://en.wikipedia.org/wiki/Series_(mathematics)#Definition).[^runningtotaldef-note1]

 **rvalue** {: #rvaluedef }
 : count noun
 : A temporary [value](#valuedef) that does not persist beyond the [expression](#expressiondef) that uses it.[^rvaluedef1]